bump-sh/docs/docs/help/specifications-support/index.md

 - [OpenAPI Specification](specifications-support/openapi-support.md)
 - [AsyncAPI Specification](specifications-support/asyncapi-support.md)

 We do plan to support more specifications in the future.
-If there is one specifically you're looking for, feel free to contact us!
+If there is one specifically you're looking for, feel free to <a class="intercom-launcher-selector" href="mailto:help@bump.sh">contact us</a>!